-Join Barron Stone for an in-depth discussion in this video Inheriting classes, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Inheriting classes, part of Programming Foundations: Real-World Examples.

 - When creating new classes,…we can pass on attributes and methods…from other existing classes…through a process called inheritance.…This is useful when creating a new class…which represents a specific subset…of a previously defined more generic class.…To demonstrate this concept, let's go out to the garage.…Say I create a class called vehicle…which contains attributes and methods…that are common to all types of vehicles.…All vehicles can be described in terms of color,…so my class will have a color attribute.…

 Also, all vehicles are manufactured by somebody…so I'll create another data field to store that information.…Finally, although it may not be the case for much longer,…my vehicles run on gasoline so I'll need a data field…for the level of fuel in the tank.…As far as methods go, for any vehicle to be useful,…I need to be able to drive it.…So we'll define a drive method.…And when I use the drive method, it'll act upon that vehicle…by decreasing the amount of gas in the tank.…Now, this vehicle class that I just described…